MultiCraft/repixture/mods/rp_mobs/API.md

 An entity “dies” in Minetest when its HP reaches 0, which instantly removes it and triggers the `on_death` function.

-We do not like instant removal so this mod enforces a simple graphical death effect delay.
+We do not like instant removal so this mod provides a simple graphical death effect delay.
 This flips over the mob and makes it come to a screeching halt.
 The mob is still visible but all player interactions are disabled.
 After a short delay, the mob disappears, causing `on_death` to be called.